abhishek-252/abhishek-252/README.md

 ### Hi there 👋
 Abhishek this side.
-I'm an undergraduate-level engineering student.
+I am an undergraduate-level engineering student.
 I am a motivated and driven person who is very passionate about the things I like to do.
 Working with data is something that really excites me and drives me to learn something new regularly and step outside of my comfort zone.

 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>](https://www.linkedin.com/in/abhi252/)